California Mountain King Snake

 Bright patterns and coloration usually serve as a warning signal to predators that an animal is venomous.
 In the case of the California Mountain King Snake, which is not venomous, it not only has bright coloration, but it also mimics the colors of the very venomous Coral Snake.

-Feeds on other snakes, lizards, bird eggs and nestlings, and occasionally small mammals.
+California Mountain King Snakes feed on other snakes, lizards, bird eggs and nestlings, and occasionally small mammals.
+At CuriOdyssey, they are served mice.

 In the Wild: 10 to 15 years.